-Beneficiaries will be limited to a single provider in their service area.

-X Beneficiaries will be given a choice of providers in their service area.
+- 1. Provider Limitations. - Beneficiaries will be limited to a single provider in their service area. - X Beneficiaries will be given a choice of providers in their service area.

 The State intends to have at least two providers per county.
 Supports Planning Agencies (SPAs) are identified through a competitive solicitation process.
-There is one AAA that serves every county.
-Montgomery County has 7 other SPAs; all other counties have 4 other SPAs.
+There is one AAA in every county that serves every county.

+Montgomery County has 74 other SPAs; all other counties have 3-4 other SPAs.